RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 What do Christians believe about the environment?

-For Christians the ‘bottom line’ about the environment is that it is not ours, but God’s.
+Christians believe that the world is not ours, but God’s.
 The Book of Genesis makes it clear that God is actively behind the creation of the world, and this theme is repeated elsewhere, as this verse suggests.